-Specialist contentious probate lawyer, Naomi Ireson, reviews the decision in Marley (Appellant) v Rawlings and another (Respondents)
+Specialist contentious probate lawyer, Naomi Ireson, reviews the decision in Marley (Appellant) v Rawlings and another (Respondents) in which the testator signed the wrong Will.

 This case involved short mirror Wills signed by husband and wife, Mr and Mrs Rawlings, in 1999.
 The Wills were prepared by a solicitor and were identical in terms, leaving everything to the other and on the second death, to Terry Marley, who was unrelated, but treated by them as their son.